Find out the best time of year to get everyone's favorite noodle replacement - the Spaghetti Squash.

 With it's increased popularity are spaghetti squash still an seasonal item, or can you get them year round?

-This post will address everything you need to know about this squash wherever you fall on the calendar right now - there is a hint in that sentence 🙂
+This post will address everything you need to know about this squash wherever you fall on the calendar right now - there is a hint in that sentence π

-When are Spaghetti Squashes in Season?
+π When are Spaghetti Squashes in Season?

-You can find spaghetti squash year round in many grocery stores.
 There could be some shortages in the summer months, but for the most part you can now find them along aside the acorn and butternut squashes any day of the year.
+You can easily find them all winter long.

-What is the Best Time of Year to Buy a Spaghetti Squash?
+π What is the Best Time of Year to Buy a Spaghetti Squash?

 The best time to purchase spaghetti is the fall season.
 The freshest squash of the year begin arriving in September before the calendar official turns to to fall.